An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: An application of B-NUMYC to the study of polynomial automorphisms

-In the autonomous case, the above family plays a key role in the study of the Jacobian Conjecture.
-In fact.
-H. Bass {\it{et al.}} \cite{BCW} and A.V.
-Yagzhev \cite{Y} proved that it is sufficient to focus on maps, for all dimension $n \geq 1,$ having the form $X + H$ where $X= (x_1, \ldots, x_n)$ and $ H $ is a homogeneous polynomial of degree $ 3$ and its jacobian $JH$ is nilpotent, in order to prove the Jacobian Conjecture; this approach was improved by M. de Bondt and A. van den Essen in \cite{BE} who show that it is sufficient to investigate the Jacobian conjecture for all maps of the form $(x_1+f_{x_1}, \ldots, x_n + f_{x_n})$ where $f$ is a homogeneous polynomial of degree $4$, $f_{x_i}$ denotes the partial derivatives of $f$ with respect to $x_i$ and $n \geq 1$.
+In the autonomous case, the maps $N = (N_1, \ldots, N_n) = X_i + K_i,$ where $K_i$ is a cubic homogeneous polynomial and $JK$ is nilpotent, play a key role in the study of the Jacobian Conjecture.
+In fact, H. Bass {\it{et al.}} \cite{BCW} and A.V.
+Yagzhev \cite{Y} proved that it is sufficient to show this conjecture for this kind of maps, for all dimension $n \geq 1.$ This approach was improved by M. de Bondt and A. van den Essen in \cite{BE} who show that it is sufficient to investigate the Jacobian Conjecture for all maps of the form $(X_1+f_{X_1}, \ldots, X_n + f_{X_n})$ where $f$ is a homogeneous polynomial of degree $4$, $f_{X_i}$ denotes the partial derivatives of $f$ with respect to $X_i$ and $n \geq 1$.

-An interesting property of the family of maps $x\mapsto H(t,x)$ is given by the following result: \begin{lemma} For any family $x\mapsto H(t,x)$ satisfying the property \textnormal{\textbf{(ii)}} there exists a continous funcion $a(t)$ and a positive constant $C$ such that the Euclidean norm of $H(t,x)$ verifies:
+\begin{remark} An interesting property of the family of maps $x\mapsto H(t,x)$ stated in \eqref{M_t} is: for any family $x\mapsto H(t,x)$ satisfying the property \textnormal{\textbf{(iii)}} there exists a continuous function $a(t)$ and a positive constant $C$ such that the Euclidean norm of $H(t,x)$ verifies: